11. Provisions, Contingent Liabilities and Contingent Assets :

 Indirect tax

-The Company has received the best judgement assessment order for Financial Year 2012-13 with demand of ^.99.63 Lakhs by considering the turnover of Financial Year 2011-12.
-The Company has filed the appeal against such order by paying the applicable fees and matter is yet to be heard.
+The Company has received the best judgement assessment order for Financial Year 2012-13 with demand of Rs.
+99.63 Lakhs by considering the turnover of Financial Year 2011-12.
+The Company has filed the appeal against such order by paying the applicable fees and on T2th September 2024, the matter was heard in favour of the Company & appeal fees paid is yet to be received.

 The Company has been operating from the premises owned by relatives of Key Management Personnel.
 During the year, Company had entered into formal agreement for payment of rent on the premises occupied by it.
-The rental payable per annum has been ?.
-2.70/-Lakhs per annum and applicable taxes.
+The rental payable per annum has been Rs.
+2.70/- Lakhs per annum and applicable taxes.
 The lease does not have any non-cancellable portion.
-Tenure of the lease agreement is valid till 31st March 2025
+Tenure of the lease agreement is valid till 31st March 2025.

-The Company has elected to use recognition exemption for the lease contract, that at the commencement date, have lease term of 12 months or less and do not contained purchase option (Short term Lease) and lease contract for underlying assets is of low value (Low-value) assets.
+The Company has elected to use recognition exemption for the lease contract, that at the commencement date , have lease term of l2 months or less and do not contained purchase option (Short term Lease) and lease contract for underlying assets is of low value (Low-value) assets.

 Hence, adoption of Ind As does not have any impact on the profitability of the Company.